 Drivers who are distracted by a cell phone, under the influence of alcohol or drugs, or driving recklessly could be held liable in a wrongful death claim if their negligent behavior causes a fatality.
 Traffic accidents can involve motor vehicles, pedestrians, bicyclists, or trucks.

 Construction workers know there are risks involved with working in this industry, but that doesn’t mean they should have to work in potentially fatal conditions.
-If a loved one is killed on a construction site, you may be able to file a wrongful death claim against the construction company, general contractor, property owner, or equipment manufacturer.
+If a loved one is killed or harmed on a construction site, you may be able to file a wrongful death claim against the construction company, general contractor, property owner, or equipment manufacturer.

 Other wrongful death claims arise after someone intentionally harms another person while committing a crime.
 In this case, the defendant may face both criminal and civil penalties that are completely independent of one another.
 The outcome of the criminal case would not affect the outcome of the civil case, and vice versa.

 Each state has its own laws regarding who is allowed to file a wrongful death claim.
 In all 50 states, the spouse and minor children of the deceased are able to file a claim.
 If a minor is wrongfully killed, the parents are able to file a claim in all 50 states as well.
 However, the states do not agree on whether adult children of the deceased should be able to file a wrongful death claim.
 Some states do not allow children of the deceased to file a wrongful death claim if they are above a certain age, which is usually set at 25 years old.

 Family members may be able to recover several types of compensation in a wrongful death claim, including:

 - Medical expenses that were incurred as a result of an injury prior to victim’s death

 - Loss of expected income (awarded when the deceased was financially supporting members of his family)

 - Loss of consortium